Thread Lifts in Phoenix

 Barbed PDO threads lift fat and skin tissue in several directions and remain there for several months before they’re absorbed, leaving behind a new collagen scaffolding that helps maintain your refreshed appearance.
 Barbed thread lifts may be used for the brows, jawline, under the chin, jowls and around the nose and mouth to improve nasolabial folds and marionette lines.

 Smooth PDO thread lifts work to create a finer mesh to support areas of the face that have lost volume.
-They dissolve slowly and may be combined with hyaluronic acid dermal fillers or PRP treatments to stimulate your body’s healing response in several ways.
+They dissolve slowly and may be combined with hyaluronic acid dermal fillers to stimulate your body’s healing response in several ways.

 PDO threads live in the deeper skin tissues for around 100 days before your body absorbs them, but results may last a year or longer.